wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ## Understand the Data

-The **Usage Summary** dashboard consists of charts for the selected [billing period](glossary.html#b).
-The charts slightly differ for the type of your contract - billable commitment or burndown commitment.
-Here's an example of how the dashboard may look like.
+The **Usage Summary** dashboard shows charts for the selected [billing period](glossary.html#b).
+The charts slightly differ for the type of your contract commitment - **billable** or **burndown**.
+Here's an example of how the dashboard may look like for a customer with a billable commit contract.

 ![Example of the Usage Summary dashboard](images/usage_overview.png)